Singaporean Buying Johor Property: Where the Numbers Still Work (2026)

 We screened 178 Johor properties that are cashflow-positive for Malaysian buyers.
 Then we re-ran the numbers with the foreign buyer cost stack: 8% flat stamp duty, 70% LTV cap, 4.5% Islamic profit rate, and 30% non-resident rental tax.
 Only 24 survived.

 That is not a typo.
 154 properties that work for locals fail when you layer on the costs that Singaporean buyers actually pay.
-If you have been browsing Johor listings on PropertyGuru with a gross yield filter, the real number is almost certainly worse than what you see.
+If you have been browsing Johor listings on listing portals with a gross yield filter, the real number is almost certainly worse than what you see.

-This post shows the 24 properties that still generate positive monthly cashflow under foreigner terms, the full SGD cost stack for two worked examples, and the specific mistakes that turn a spreadsheet profit into an actual loss.
+This post shows how many Johor properties still generate positive monthly cashflow under foreigner terms (only 24), why the RM1m foreigner price floor pushes almost all of them above RM1m, the full SGD cost stack for a representative Iskandar Puteri unit, and the specific mistakes that turn a spreadsheet profit into an actual loss.

 The Singapore-Johor Investment Thesis in 2026